 Leading up to World War II, Poles found their country increasingly insecure.
 Between Germany and Russia, its potential foes, Poland’s intelligence service focused on breaking Germany’s radio broadcasts to assess possible threats.
-However, Poland needed to figure out how to decipher the encrypted radio transmission similar to how identity thieves try to break into an encrypted client portals.
+However, Poland needed to figure out how to decipher the encrypted radio transmission.

 While familiar with industrial Enigma machines, Poles were not familiar with Germany’s unique military design.
 The race to decode Germany’s encrypted radio transmission began.
 They took their existing Enigma machine knowledge and started their work.

 Message encoding worked with the machine’s rotors.
 Rotors had 26 pins, one for every alphabet letter were connected to complimentary rotors.
 Individual rotors (or wheels) moved as one at different “set points.”
 Encoding machines with only two rotors and one “set point” could create nearly 17,000 daily combinations.
 Letters were rearranged through random electrical signals controlled by the rotors.
 For seamless encryption and decryption, cipher readers had to know the same settings.
-German military codebooks ensured a unique framework to decrease chances of the interception and decryption, similarly to how architects and engineers encrypted File Storage protects your data.
+German military codebooks ensured a unique framework to decrease chances of the interception and decryption.

-Germans created high level encryption through its exponential plugboard wiring and letter swapping technology.
+Germans created high-level encryption through its exponential plugboard wiring and letter swapping technology.
 Plugboards featured 10 connections, permitting letter swapping when coupled with cables.
 Plugboards scrambled letter pairs prior to and after the primary mixing unit.
 Ciphers transposed letters according to the wiring setup.
-Messages were expressed with a printer which was hooked up to the lamp panel.
-Encryption was enhanced because the signal officer did not see the decoded message just like modern day computerized data is encrypted.
+Messages were expressed with a printer that was hooked up to the lamp panel.
+Encryption was enhanced because the signal officer did not see the decoded message.

 Codebooks instructed ciphers to set unique ring settings on rotors daily.
 Along with a random message key, the combination encrypted the message.
 Both ends had to ensure rotors were in their identical order and starting points, along with plugboard connections.
 They also dictated the rotors’ starting position (uniquely determined by the cipher), plug connections, reflector’s wiring design, ring settings and their wheel order.

 Ring settings exclusively dictated the starting rotor setting, determining the German recipient’s decoding methods.
-The session key complemented the ring settings and the starting rotor position by ensuring the text was, in fact, encrypted, similar to encrypted file storage
+The session key complemented the ring settings and the starting rotor position by ensuring the text was, in fact, encrypted.